On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Correlations with unit disk graphs

 In the realm of topology, the classification problem, namely, classification of structures like manifolds, pseudomanifolds and weak-pseudomanifolds up to homeomorphism (or homotopy) has been extensively studied and still remains a hot topic.
-Indeed, these structures have been largely classified in the literature.
-Following \Cref{free}, \Cref{minimal} and \Cref{pseudo}, we have a large class of forbidden induced structures for planar-Rips complexes and unit disk graphs.
-For instance, the result by Adamszek in \Cref{normal} implies that no manifold other than the cross-polytopal spheres $\O_n$ admits a planar-Rips structure.
+Indeed, these structures have been largely classified in the literature \cite{pseudo,bagchi,brown,wall}.
+Following Theorem \ref{free}, Theorem \ref{minimal} and Lemma \ref{pseudo}, we have a large class of forbidden induced structures for planar-Rips complexes and unit disk graphs.
+For instance, the result by Adamaszek et al. in Theorem \ref{normal} implies that no manifold other than the cross-polytopal spheres $\O_n$ admits a planar-Rips structure.
 This makes a pavement for extracting a wide spectrum of obstructions from these forbidden structures.
 Consider the following examples. \begin{example} Let $K$ be the complex $C_5 * \s^0$, a flag triangulation of sphere $\s^2$ where $C_5$ is a cycle of length $5$.
-The complex $K$ being a $2$-dimensional pseudomanifold does not admit a planar-Rips structure as follows from \Cref{octa}.
-But is the complex $K$ an obstruction to planar-Rips complex?
-The $1$-skeleton of $K$ can be identified as the complement of the graph $\overline{K_2 + C_5}$ which is a minimal non-UDG as shown in \cite[Theorem 4.1]{udg2}.
-Therefore, the complex $K$ is indeed an obstruction to the planar-Rips complex. \end{example}
+The complex $K$ being a $2$-dimensional pseudomanifold does not admit a planar-Rips structure as follows from Theorem \ref{octa}.
+To determine whether $K$ is an obstruction of a planar-Rips complex, we note that the $1$-skeleton of $K$ can be identified as the complement of the graph $\overline{K_2 + C_5}$ which is a minimal non-UDG as shown in \cite[Theorem 4.1]{udg2}.
+Therefore, the complex $K$ is indeed an obstruction of planar-Rips complex. \end{example}

-\begin{example} Consider the minimal triangulation of the projective space $\R P^2$ with $11$ vertices as shown in \Cref{rp2} \cite[Example 3.1]{rp2}.
-We know that this complex does not admit a planar-Rips structure since its fundamental group is not free.
-Hence, there exists at least one obstruction to planar-Rips complex that is embedded inside this triangulation.
-The complex being non-orientable and with a torsion in its homology group, it appears to be a `highly forbidden' structure for a planar-Rips complex, meaning that an embedded obstruction should be repetitive in its structure.
-With this said, we consider the induced subcomplex $K=\sub{ABCDEFG}$ and consequently prove in the next theorem that the graph of $1$-skeleton of $K$ is a minimal non-UDG.
-In other words, $K$ is indeed an obstruction to planar-Rips complex. \end{example}
+\begin{example} Consider the minimal flag triangulation of the projective space $\R P^2$ with $11$ vertices as shown in Figure \ref{rp2} \cite[Example 3.1]{rp2}.
+We know that this complex cannot be realized as a planar-Rips complex since its fundamental group is not free.
+Hence, there exists at least one obstruction of planar-Rips complex that is embedded inside this triangulation.
+The complex being non-orientable and with a torsion in its homology group, it appears to be a `highly forbidden' structure for a planar-Rips complex, suggesting that any embedded obstruction within it is likely to exhibit repetitive structural patterns.
+With this in mind, we consider the induced subcomplex $K=\sub{ABCDEFG}$, and consequently use topological methods to prove in the next theorem that $K$ is indeed an obstruction of planar-Rips complex.
+In other words, the graph of $1$-skeleton of $K$ is a minimal non-UDG. \end{example}